Andre601/blog/docs/posts/2021/10-20-lets-talk-about-verification.md

 ---
-template: giscus.html

 title: "Let's talk about your verification system Discord..."
 description: "A long discussion about why Discord's verification system is flawed."

+excerpt: |-
+  Discord's Bot verification system has several flaws that they simply ignore.
+So I made this post on GitHub originally to give some critique on this broken system.

-date: '20.10.2021'
+date: 2021-10-20

+authors:
+  - andre601

+categories:
+  - Critique

 tags:
-  - discord
-  - discord-bots
-  - bot-verification
-  - verification
+  - Discord
 ---

 [^1]: https://github.com/discord/discord-api-docs/discussions/3971